eroicaleo/algs4ed/CourseNotes.md

 2. We could check if `a[mid+1] >= a[mid]`, if so, we don’t need to merge.
 3. We could use `a` and `aux` alternatively to avoid the copy inside merge.
 	* Note in this case, the `aux` has to be initialized as `a` using `Comparable[] aux = a.clone()`

+# Lecture 7 Quick Sort

+## Implementation Details
+* Partition in place
+* Terminate the loop: `if (i >= j)`
+* Staying in bounds: `i == hi` is necessary and `j == lo` is redundant.
+* Preserving randomness is necessary.
+* Equal keys: It is better to stop when keys equal to the partition element and do swap.
+Consider an array which every elements are the same, then if we don't stop one equal keys, we will end up with O(n^2) complexity.

 # Lecture 6 Hash Tables